 I was completely taken by surprise when, back in 2017, my wife Margreet out of the blue suggested Scotland for our 2018 holiday.
 I‘d tentatively mentioned it quite a few times earlier but, as she had always been oriented towards the more southern climes around the Mediterranean, I was flabbergasted (in a most delightful way), to say the least.
 My Scotland addiction had always felt as more of a private "thing".
 Her suggestion therefore came as quite a surprise.

-It took quite a while to get the ‘package’ together.
+It took a while to get the ‘package’ together.
 The route, the B&B’s without internal stairs, the ‘must-see’ attractions and the not-to-be-missed viewpoints.

 In May 2018 the ferry docked in Newcastle and we headed west.
 First towards Brampton and then, taking all the back roads, to Newcastleton.
 Around 5 in the afternoon we arrived in minute Saughtree in bleak but hauntingly beautiful Liddesdale.

 The B&B (Saughtree Station B&B) was exactly as I’d pictured it.
 Very romantic and a true find!